mohamedhesham221/restaurant-dashboard/README.md

 - 📱 **Responsive Design** works perfectly on all devices
 - 🏷️ **Meta Tags Control** dynamic website title changes when navigating between pages

+## 🧪 Demo Access

+If you'd like to explore the dashboard, you can log in using the demo account below 👇

+📧 **Email:** <demo.admin@gmail.com>
+🔑 **Password:** Demo2025

+> ⚠️ This is a *read-only demo account.*
+> Please don’t modify or delete data — it’s shared with other users testing the project.

 ## Pages & Components

 | Page/Component | Description |